-The humble tablet has often been overlooked in favour of laptops and even large smartphones, but it has gradually become a viable business option over the last few years.
+The humble tablet has often been overlooked in favour of laptops and even large smartphones, but it has gradually become a viable business option over the last few years and choosing the best business tablet around has become a challenging task.

 Whether on its own or with accessories like a physical keyboard and stylus, the tablet is versatile, portable and full of capabilities.
 What's more, some of the biggest tech companies around, such as Apple, Samsung and Microsoft, have recently been producing some of the finest tablets we've ever seen, adding more powerful CPUs, greater collaboration features and stunning touchscreen displays.